Skip to content

 4. Copy: copy the selected condition or effect.

-But wait, what are effects and conditions?
-Effects and Conditions are the basic elements of triggers that allow us to take certain actions, make decisions and do a lot more cool stuff.
-They are covered in more detail in the Effects and Conditions sections of the guide
+Effects and Conditions are covered in more detail in the Effects and Conditions sections of the guide.

 When a trigger is selected, the settings related to it are displayed.
 The following is a description of all the settings and what they do: